-Both of these Stage 3 baby meals feature zucchini and plant-based protein, but their approach differs in one major way: Nurture Life’s meal has soft and chunky cubes, while Happy Family’s meal is a smoothly pureed pouch.
+Both of these Stage 3 baby meals feature sweet potatoes, but their approach differs in one major way: Nurture Life’s meal has soft and chunky cubes, while Happy Family’s meal is a smoothly pureed pouch.

 Pouches are undoubtedly convenient, but they’re often “enriched” with fruit flavors to make them more palatable to babies—and they don’t do anything to help young eaters develop their pincer grasp or learn to differentiate foods.
 To make them shelf stable for long periods of time, pouches often require additional processing steps as well, such as high-heat cooking, which can denature the vitamins and minerals in the food.

 Pureed pouches may be common on a typical 10-month-old baby food menu…but they’re never on Nurture Life’s!
 Our Stage 3 meals are cooked until soft and tender, but they’re never put through high-heat or high-pressure steps that could impact taste or nutritional quality.